-- (b) Term and Preparation of Subsequent FAPs. - (i) An approved FAP must be in place within one (1) academic term of the expiration of the previous FAP. - (ii) The term of the subsequent FAP is determined by the faculty members rank as follows: - (1) Tenured Associate professor 4 years - (2) Tenured Full professor 5 years - (3) Senior Lecturer and Senior Library/Clinical Associate Term of Appointment
+- (b) Term and Preparation of Subsequent FAPs. - (i) An approved FAP must be in place within one (1) academic term of the expiration of the previous FAP. - (ii) The term of the subsequent FAP is determined by the faculty member's rank as follows: - (1) Tenured Associate professor 4 years - (2) Tenured Full professor -5 years - (3) Senior Lecturer and Senior Library, Clinical Faculty Same length as the term of the Appointment